AchrafSakout/Bouncing-and-raining-div/readme.md

 - ## Bouncing div side to side
-The brown div will bounce infenitly inside the tomato (red) dev
+The brown div will bounce infinity inside the tomato (red) div

 - ## drops
 Some dotes will fall down like rain, to increase the number of dotes :